-St. Gabriel woman sues over BRCC beauty contest
+St. Gabriel woman sues over Ms. BRCC contest

 St. Gabriel resident Zaine Kasem filed suit last week against Baton Rouge Community College and others, asking to halt a school coronation until legal proceedings were concluded.